geekdave/geekdave.com/source/_posts/2013-07-20-code-coverage-enforcement-for-qunit-using-grunt-and-blanket.markdown

 I hope this is helpful!
 If you give this plugin a try, please leave a comment and let me know how it goes for you...

 You can find the Grunt-Blanket-QUnit plugin here: [https://github.com/ModelN/grunt-blanket-qunit](https://github.com/ModelN/grunt-blanket-qunit)

+*EDIT 19 September 2013: Fixed issue in sample Grunt config file where `all` options map was missing, causing the task not to run.
+Thanks to Md.
+Ziaul Haq and Thomas Junghans for pointing this out.*